Deep vein thrombosis

-Prevention of VTE for the general population includes avoiding obesity and maintaining an active lifestyle.
+Prevention of VTE in the general population includes avoiding obesity and maintaining an active lifestyle.
 Preventive efforts following low-risk surgery include early and frequent walking.
 Riskier surgeries generally prevent VTE with a blood thinner or aspirin combined with intermittent pneumatic compression.

 Signs and symptoms

 Swelling from fluid (edema) can result in "pitting" after pressure is applied.
 If this occurs only on one side, it raises the likelihood of DVT.

 Symptoms classically affect a leg and typically develop over hours or days, though they can develop suddenly or over a matter of weeks.
 The legs are primarily affected, with 4–10% of DVT occurring in the arms.
 Despite the signs and symptoms being highly variable, the typical symptoms are pain, swelling, and redness.
 However, these symptoms might not manifest in the lower limbs of those unable to walk.
 In those who are able to walk, DVT can reduce one's ability to do so.
 The pain can be described as throbbing and can worsen with weight-bearing, prompting one to bear more weight with the unaffected leg.

 Additional signs and symptoms include tenderness, pitting edema (see image), dilation of surface veins, warmth, discoloration, a "pulling sensation", and even cyanosis (a blue or purplish discoloration) with fever.
 DVT can also exist without causing any symptoms.
 Signs and symptoms help in determining the likelihood of DVT, but they are not used alone for diagnosis.

 At times, DVT can cause symptoms in both arms or both legs, as with bilateral DVT.
 Rarely, a clot in the inferior vena cava can cause both legs to swell.
 Superficial vein thrombosis, also known as superficial thrombophlebitis, is the formation of a blood clot (thrombus) in a vein close to the skin.
 It can co-occur with DVT and can be felt as a "palpable cord".
 Migratory thrombophlebitis (Trousseau's syndrome) is a noted finding in those with pancreatic cancer and is associated with DVT.